Image: Disney, Wikipedia.org

 “Be Prepared” – A wonderful Villain Song that showcases Scar’s plan, flamboyance, and sheer amount of henchmen.
 Also, an interesting fact: when the visuals turn red, Jeremy Irons’ voice changes to Jim Cummings’ voice because Jeremy Irons’ voice blew out.

-“Hakuna Matata” – A great, funny song that lats Nathan Lane and Ernie Sabella loose.
+“Hakuna Matata” – A great, funny song that lets Nathan Lane and Ernie Sabella loose.
 They both sing with gusto, and provide a lot of humor in a place where it is sorely needed, and provides a passage of time for Simba to grow.

 “Can You Feel the Love Tonight” – A nice love song whose strength relies in the verses instead of the chorus, giving more character to Simba and Nala, though this song is their entire romantic arc.
 Timon and Pumbaa also join in at the beginning and end, providing some interesting shifts from comedic to romantic and back again.